MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/tutorial-create-canvas-dataset-component.md

 - The `DetailsList` in a `Stack` is wrapped because, later you'll add a footer element with the paging controls.
 - The Fluent UI `Sticky` component is used to wrap the header columns (using `onRenderDetailsHeader`) so that they remain visible when scrolling the grid.
 - `setKey` is passed to the `DetailsList` along with `initialFocusedIndex` so that when the current page changes, the scroll position and selection will be reset.
 - The function `onRenderItemColumn` is used to render the cell contents.
-It accepts row item, on which you use [getFormattedValue](reference\entityrecord\getformattedvalue.md) to return the display value of the column.
+It accepts row item and uses [getFormattedValue](reference\entityrecord\getformattedvalue.md) to return the display value of the column.
 The [getValue](reference\entityrecord\getvalue.md) method returns a value that you could use to provide an alternative rendering.
 The advantage of `getFormattedValue` is that it contains a formatted string for columns of non-string types such as dates and lookups.
 - The `gridColumns` block is mapping the object shape of the columns provided by the dataset context, onto the shape expected by the `DetailsList` columns prop.
 Since this is wrapped in the [React.useMemo](https://reactjs.org/docs/hooks-reference.html#usememo) hook, the output will only change when the `columns` or `sorting` props change.
 You can display the sort and filter icons on the columns where the sorting and filtering details provided by the code component context matches the column being mapped.
 The columns are sorted using the [`column.order`](reference\column.md#order) property to ensure that they're in the correct order on the grid as defined by the app maker.
 - You're maintaining an internal state for `isComponentLoading` in our React component.
 This is because when the user selects sorting and filtering actions, you can grey out the grid as a visual cue until the `sortedRecordIds` are updated and the state is reset.
 There's an additional input prop called `itemsLoading` which is mapped to the [dataset.loading](reference\dataset.md#loading) property provided by the dataset context.
 Both flags are used to control the visual loading cue that's implemented using the Fluent UI `Overlay` component.